It’s a bit early this year but I baked one today and thought I’d share the recipe.

 Fun fact

-I used to be a ‘nursery teacher’ in France and this week, all the kids in my classe would have been crafting their paper crown and we would have baked 2 galettes together in classe.
+I used to be a ‘nursery teacher’ in France and this week, all the kids in my class would have been crafting their paper crown and we would have baked 2 galettes together in class.
 This was me, all by myself with up to 28 children, sometimes as young as 3 years old, taking part in small groups of 5 or 6 while the others were busy with other activities in the same room.
 This was ….. interesting ahahaha!

 Most of them were not really good at breaking eggs which end up in the bowl with no extra egg shells for example.
 But they were all very happy as very few kids this age are involved in baking at home.